aws-samples/serverless-patterns/appsync-events-lambda-agentcore-cdk/README.md

 1. Open the [AWS AppSync console](https://console.aws.amazon.com/appsync/) in the region you deployed to (e.g. `eu-west-1`).
 1. Select the Event API created by the stack (look for the API with "EventApi" in the name).
 1. Choose the **Pub/Sub Editor** tab.
 1. Scroll to the bottom of the page.
 The API key is pre-populated in the authorization token field.
-Click **Connect** to establish a WebSocket connection.
+Choose **Connect** to establish a WebSocket connection.
 1. In the **Subscribe** panel, select `responses` from the namespace dropdown, then enter the path:
     ```
     /chat/test-conversation-1